napari/docs/docs/getting_started/open_images.md

 ## Using a plugin reader

 Reader plugins are a specific type of napari plugins making it possible to open additional file formats via the `File -> Open` menu or drag-and-drop.
-They are installed in the same way as other napari plugins, either via the napari plugin manager or via pip/conda (see [here](https://napari.org/stable/plugins/start_using_plugins/finding_and_installing_plugins.html#finding-and-installing-plugins)).
+They are installed in the same way as other napari plugins, either via the napari plugin manager or via pip/conda.
+Read more in our [guide to finding and installing plugins](https://napari.org/stable/plugins/start_using_plugins/finding_and_installing_plugins.html#finding-and-installing-plugins)).
 Once installed, they will be automatically discovered by napari and used for the appropriate files.

 There are two possibilities for reader plugins: they can either be specialized in reading one single file format, or they can be more generic and bundle multiple readers.
 Using a generic reader plugin has the advantage of reducing the number of plugins and ensuring homogeneous behavior across formats.
 However, specialized readers may provide more advanced features for a given format.